AMD Ryzen 9 9950X vs AMD Ryzen 7 8700G

 Frequently Asked Questions

-AMD Ryzen 9 9950X excels if you value class-leading multi-core productivity performance.
-AMD Ryzen 7 8700G is better if you prioritize best-in-class integrated graphics (radeon 780m) capable of 1080p gaming.
-Pick based on your budget and daily use.
+AMD Ryzen 9 9950X is the better choice if you prioritize class-leading multi-core productivity performance.
+AMD Ryzen 7 8700G wins if you value best-in-class integrated graphics (radeon 780m) capable of 1080p gaming.
+Both are rated highly (4.7★ vs 4.6★), so consider your specific needs and budget.

 Affiliate disclosure